mitotic/otrace/docs/FAQ.rst

 Can *otrace* be used in production code?
 Is it secure?
 ======================================================

 Until tracing is initiated, *otrace* simply acts like a loaded, but unused, module.
 There is no performance penalty.
-The GNU
-`screen <http://www.gnu.org/software/screen>`_ utility can be used to provide a detachable terminal for using *otrace* with server processes.
+The GNU `screen <http://www.gnu.org/software/screen>`_ utility can be used to provide a detachable terminal for using *otrace* with server processes.
 This terminal can only be accessed by the user who owns the server process.
 Anyone who is able to login with privileges to access the *otrace* terminal can directly execute unix shell commands in any case.
-However, it should be kept in mind that the power that makes *otrace* useful also makes it easier for a malicious user to examine variables in a running program, or even modify code, without having to edit files and restart the program.
-(The *safe_mode* option of *otrace* provides limited protection from code modification.)
+However, it should be kept in mind that the very features that make *otrace* useful also make it easier for someone who has acquired login privileges to examine variables in a running program, or even modify code, without having to edit files and restart the program.
+(The ``lock`` command and the ``safe_mode`` parameter provide some protection in such a scenario.)

 Does it work with Python 3?